Blackberry

 · HEMORRHOIDS – The astringent nature of blackberry may explain its traditional use in hemorrhoid treatment.

 · INTRIGUING POSSIBILITIES – One animal study shows that a strong infusion of blackberry leaves reduces blood sugar levels in diabetic rabbits, suggesting the possible value in the management of diabetes.
 Research has shown that blackberry's close relative, raspberry relaxes the uterus.
-Women might try blackberry for painful menstrual cramps.
+Women might try blackberry for painful menstrual .

 Topically, blackberry leaf tea is used as a wash for oily skin, to treat wounds, as a mouthwash for sores and weak gums, and as gargle for a sore throat.
 The leaves can be applied as a compress to relieve the pain and itchiness of insect bites and to shrink hemorrhoids.